Texarkana Emergency Center & Hospital is open every day of the year, 24 hours a day. We never close, not even for holidays!

 It depends entirely on your condition, and we can provide an estimated cost of care before any sort of treatment if you come in for a complimentary basic medical screening.

-No, there is no need to make an appointment for emergency medical care with Texarkana Emergency Center.
+No, there is no need to make an appointment for emergency medical care with Texarkana Emergency Center & Hospital.
 We treat patients 24 hours a day, seven days a week, 365 days a year.

-Yes, Texarkana Emergency Center treats patients of all ages for all medical conditions.
+Yes, Texarkana Emergency Center & Hospital treats patients of all ages for all medical conditions.
 We even have a “Peanuts” themed Pediatric Exam room that is designed just for your little ones.

 We have no wait time.
-In hospital-based ERs, the wait times are longer than freestanding ERs like Texarkana Emergency Center.
-This is due to an increase in patient volume as well as taking care of critical patients that are brought in by ambulances.
-Texarkana Emergency Center does not accept patients from 911 ambulance services.
-With the lower patient volume our ER physicians and registered nurses can see you promptly and efficiently, so that you are back in the comfort of your home.
+With the lower patient volume our physicians and registered nurses can see you promptly and efficiently, so that you are back in the comfort of your home.

 Yes, our diagnostic laboratory is both CLIA and COLA certified.
 We are able to perform the majority of tests hospital ERs perform.
 These tests are processed by TEC onsite, so we can get the results to you quickly.
 Typical turnaround time for obtaining lab results at Texarkana Emergency Center & Hospital is around 15 minutes.